ai-fail-safe/safe-reward/README.md

-# Failsafe
+# Safe Reward
-a prototype for an AI safety library that allows an agent to maximize its reward by solving a puzzle in order to prevent the worst-case outcomes of perverse instantiation
+A prototype for an AI safety library that allows an agent to maximize its reward by solving a puzzle in order to prevent the worst-case outcomes of perverse instantiation

 ### Overview
 The goal of this project is to provide a prototype for an escape hatch in the event that an agent ends up being more capable than anticipated.
 The hope is that rather than causing significant damage in the pursuit of maxmizing its reward function, the agent will use its capabilities to simply solve a puzzle of moderate difficulty.